MicrosoftDocs/mixed-reality/mixed-reality-docs/understanding-performance-for-mixed-reality.md

 | [Windows Mixed Reality Ultra PCs](immersive-headset-hardware-details.md) | 90 FPS |
 | [Windows Mixed Reality PCs](immersive-headset-hardware-details.md) | 60 FPS |

 The framework below outlines best practices for hitting target frame rates.
-If developing in Unity, consider reading the [performance recommendations for Unity article](performance-recommendations-for-unity.md) as well for tips on measuring and improving framerate in the Unity environment.
+If developing in Unity, consider reading the [performance recommendations for Unity article](performance-recommendations-for-unity.md) for tips on measuring and improving framerate in the Unity environment.

 ## Understanding performance bottlenecks